ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 sudo apt install pps-tools setserial ntp ntpdate
 {{< /highlight >}}

-We also want to help speed up the boot time so let's disable the serial console related services
+We also want to help speed up the boot time so let's disable and mask the serial console related systemd service units as they are not needed.

 {{< highlight conf >}}
-sudo systemctl disable hciuart sudo systemctl disable serial-getty@ttyAMA0.service
+sudo systemctl disable hciuart sudo systemctl mask hciuart sudo systemctl disable serial-getty@ttyAMA0.service sudo systemctl mask serial-getty@ttyAMA0.service
 {{< /highlight >}}

 Another item is to disable the restarting of NTP by the DHCP client.
 The easist way to perform